petermenzies/eds212-comp-3b/README.md

-# EDS 212 Computational Session 3B - Making vectors in R and Py
+# EDS 212 Computational Session 3B - Making vectors in R & Py
 Project to practice making and working with vectors in R and Python